muhammad-seman/muhammad-seman/README.md

 ---

 ## What I am focusing on
+- Building enterprise HRIS and vendor management systems with scalable architecture.
+- Developing fullstack solutions for healthcare scheduling and queue management.
+- Contributing to organization projects (SSA, HRMS) with production-ready code.
 - Shipping RBAC-first boilerplates to speed up team onboarding.
-- Building dependable APIs with clean interfaces and docs.
+- Building dependable APIs with clean interfaces and comprehensive documentation.
-- Polishing admin dashboards with pragmatic UX and guardrails.

 ---